Bug bounty policy

 - For vulnerabilities or important observations that impact our users, we’ll layout a timeline regarding mitigation and suggestions for coordinated disclosure with you.
 We will report on progress made and contact you if more time is required.

-- At your discretion, we will credit you on our hall of fame page and in relevant software release notes.
+- At your discretion, we will credit you on our hall of thanks page and in relevant software release notes.

 - Rewards are based on the severity of the bug and at a level that we feel is reasonable.